Breaking the Law

 URGENT UPDATE: 12/18/2025

-Judge Alexander Calero rubber-stamps the international removal of Malaika and Xayah to the Dominican Republic with non-blood strangers — Norma Olivares and Ronald Rivas Silverio — separating them from family during the holidays
+Judge Alexander Calero greenlit the international removal of Malaika and Xayah to the Dominican Republic with non-blood intruders — Norma Olivares and Ronald Rivas Silverio — separating them from family during the holidays

 No One’s Above the Law